neherlab/genome-assembly/README.md

     -resume \ # to resume execution from last run -profile cpu \ # either cpu / gpu / local .
 The first two are for SLURM runs.
-    -run 2021-11-17_test \ # name of the sub-folder in which files are stored
+    -run 2021-11-17_test \ # name of the sub-folder in which files are stored -live_stats true \ # whether to produce live stats in a .csv file
 ```

 This command will also automatically produce a report of the run in the `reports` folder